TECH-ALGORITHM/BridgeLabz_2115000137/README.md

     Odd and Even Numbers
     Factor Calculation
     Multiplication Table
-    Comparison of First and Last Array Elements Positive, Negative, or Zero Check
+    Comparison of First and   Array Elements
+    Positive, Negative, or Zero Check
     Age and Voting Eligibility
     Sum of Multiple Values